Statistical mechanics of statistics

 There is an overview lecture by Thomas Orton, which cites lots of the good stuff

-Last week, we saw how certain computational problems like 3SAT exhibit a thresholding behavior, similar to a phase transition in a physical system.
+Last week, we saw how certain computational problems like 3SAT exhibit a thresholding behaviour, similar to a phase transition in a physical system.
 In this post, we’ll continue to look at this phenomenon by exploring a heuristic method, belief propagation (and the cavity method), which has been used to make hardness conjectures, and also has thresholding properties.
 In particular, we’ll start by looking at belief propagation for approximate inference on sparse graphs as a purely computational problem.
-After doing this, we’ll switch perspectives and see belief propagation motivated in terms of Gibbs free energy minimization for physical systems.
+After doing this, we’ll switch perspectives and see belief propagation motivated in terms of Gibbs free energy minimisation for physical systems.
 With these two perspectives in mind, we’ll then try to use belief propagation to do inference on the stochastic block model.
 We’ll see some heuristic techniques for determining when BP succeeds and fails in inference, as well as some numerical simulation results of belief propagation for this problem.
 Lastly, we’ll talk about where this all fits into what is currently known about efficient algorithms and information theoretic barriers for the stochastic block model.

 See Igor Carron’s “phase diagram” list, and stuff like (Oymak and Tropp 2015).
-Likely there are connections to Erdős-Renyi giant components and other complex network things in probabilisitic graph learning.
+Likely there are connections to Erdős-Renyi giant components and other complex network things in probabilistic graph learning.
 Read (Barbier 2015; Poole et al. 2016).

 2 Replicator equations and evolutionary processes